waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * If you don't want to waste a clue to save a card on chop, especially when your teammate's chop is on slot 1, use the following recommended *Chop Moves* in different situation.
   * If you have a playable card: *[Scream Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*
   * If you don't have a playable card: *[Skipped Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-skipped-discard-chop-move)*
+    * ***Important Notes***: If your teammate has a critical card on *Chop*, and the card is also on their *Fienssed Position*.
+In this situation, **do not** lock your teammate by giving (wasting) a direct *Save Clue*, unless there are more than 5 clues in the bank.
+Simply *Chop Move* your teammate with the *Skipped Discard Chop Move* to generate more clues for your teammate to survive while they are locked.
   * If you have a trash: *[Whisper Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-whisper-discard-chop-move)*
   * If you have two or more trash: *[Trash Order Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#trash-order-chop-move)*
 * For an emergancy, if your teammate has two or more cards needed to be saved, use these conventions.